nmfisher/thermion/README.md

 This is a relatively lightweight object, however its constructor will load/bind symbols from the native library.
 This may momentarily block the UI, so you may wish to structure your app so that this is hidden behind a static widget until it is available.

 Next, create an instance of `FilamentWidget` in the widget hierarchy where you want the rendering canvas to appear.
 This can be sized as large or as small as you want.
-Flutter widgets can be positioned above or below the `FilamentWidget`.
+On most platforms, Flutter widgets can be positioned above or below the `FilamentWidget`.

 ```
 class MyApp extends StatelessWidget {